omotcha/ToyVS/README.md

 ````

 - you might want to load data file like smiles.csv to database
-- you can check private member functions implemented in dbutil/dbutil.py and run them in dbtest
+- you can check private member functions implemented in dbutil/dbutil.py and run them in dbtest, like following:
 ````angular2html
 DBUtil._create_table_smiles2k()
 DBUtil._create_table_results2k()